SAP-archive/teched2020-DEV263/exercises/java/README.md

-# Exercise 3 - Java: Check and Upgrade Java Security Libraries
+# Exercise 3 Check and Upgrade Java Security Libraries

 ## Exercise 3.1 Upgrade versions
 In case you use one of the following client-libaries: